-Your Harry Potter book’s value will only increase if you manage to bag a signed copy too.
+Your Harry Potter book set value will only increase if you manage to bag a signed copy too.
 As JK Rowling was still somewhat unknown at this time, she did a lot of press for the book and thus a lot of signings, so getting hold of one is somewhat realistic.
-Though it’s kind of crazy to imagine a time where the series wasn’t a worldwide sensation!
+Though it’s kind of crazy to imagine a time when the series wasn’t a worldwide sensation!

 How much is my copy of Harry Potter and The Chamber of Secrets worth?

 You might think that The Philosopher’s Stone’s smash success meant that copies of The Chamber of Secrets aren’t valuable.
-Well, while they aren’t as pricey as the latter, hard copy first editions can still fetch up to $9,000.
+However, while they may be less pricey than the latter, hard-copy first editions can still fetch up to $9,000.
 Additionally, the deluxe edition can also be worth thousands if signed.

-As mentioned, Rowling and the series hadn’t quite hit international fame at this point, so your odds of securing a signed copy are still pretty good.
+As mentioned, Rowling and the series had yet to hit international fame at this point, so your odds of securing a signed copy are still pretty good.